JuanPaLA/JuanPaLA/README.md

 - <a href="https://github.com/gastonbecerra/gc-server2">Backend:</a> Nodes, express and other libraries.
 - <a href="https://stormy-citadel-88496.herokuapp.com/">Data Layer:</a>: R!
 We could change to Python if it needed.

+Also I been exploring the limits of reusable components and the possibility to use javascript schemes prototypes to automate forms and validate data.
+I developed two samples of this project.
+One using <a href="https://github.com/JuanPaLA/metacrud-react-node.git">React JS</a> + Node JS, and another using Next JS.

+<p><b> Check the branchs! </b></p>

 ## Contact 📫
 Just write me to my personal email: juanlopezalurralde@gmail.com